GroundCtrlHQ/voiceaidemo/README.md

 ## 📄 License

 This project is proprietary and confidential.
-All rights reserved by VisaPlace.
+All rights reserved.

 ## 📞 Support